Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Lenz's Law.md

 <br/>

 ## Equipment Needed
+_Note that the equipment for this experiment is stored in the Electromagnetism box_

 - Perspex Pipe
 - Copper Pipe
 - (We don't have but an aluminium pipe would also be useful)